contao/docs/docs/dev/framework/templates.md

 recognized.
 For example: the prefix `ce_` means "Content Element" and `mod_` means "Module".

+## Template Groups

+In order for a new template to show up in the template selection in the back end for a certain content element or front end module, the template's name must be prefixed with either `ce_` or `mod_` and then its type.
+For example, if you want to create a new template for the _Text_ content element, whose defined type in the DCA is `text`, then the template name needs to be `ce_text_ipsum.html5`.
+Or if you want to create an additional template for the _HTML_ module, whose defined type in the DCA is `html`, then the template name must be `mod_html_foobar.html5`.

+The same applies to form field templates of the form generator.
+For a new _Textarea_ template, the template's name must be `form_textarea_custom.html5`.
+For sub-item templates, like news templates, navigation item templates or event templates, there will only be one required prefix, i.e. `news_`, `nav_` and `event_` respectively.

 ## Template Inheritance

 The inheritance allow you to create a template based on a second template.
 This